andi611/Conditional-SpecGAN-Tensorflow/README.md

 ## Introduction
+Text-to-Speech Synthesis by Generating Spectrograms using Generative Adversarial Network.
 This work is based on the original implementation of [SpecGAN](https://github.com/chrisdonahue/wavegan), where I furthur explore on conditioning SpecGAN training.
 Additionally, an energy based data preprocessing scheme is applied, which results in an improvement in audio quality.

 The preprocess result can be demonstrated by the following visualization:
 ![](https://github.com/andi611/conditional_SpecGAN_Tensorflow/blob/master/data/preprocess_demo.jpeg)